ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 ### Archived OPERA RTC-S1 Products

-The OPERA project has generated RTC-S1 products in all available polarizations for all Sentinel-1 acquisitions over landmasses (except Antarctica) since January 1, 2022.
+The OPERA project has generated RTC-S1 products in all available polarizations for all Sentinel-1 acquisitions over landmasses (except Antarctica).
 As new Sentinel-1 SLCs are acquired and added to ASF's archive, the OPERA project continues to process them to RTC-S1 products.
 New RTC-S1 products are generally available well within 12 hours of the Sentinel-1 SLC acquisition.